WanderingCat27/SimpleVCSubtitles/README.md

 (Simple Voice Chat independent plugin Mod)

 "working" beta (wip unreleased) of subtitles for simple vc in minecraft.
-Uses whisper https://github.com/openai/whisper. specifically master branch uses https://github.com/ggerganov/whisper.cpp (working but requires setup steps not currently provided)
+Uses whisper https://github.com/openai/whisper, specifically whisper JNI.

 version 1.0 should work out of the box and download the model into instance folder, no additional setup